Working with Others

 Managing Other People in Research

 This one-day, practically focussed programme starts by examining the different people we need to manage in our research environment and considers how we communicate with each other effectively.
-This will form a core theme for the day as we consider:

 - What motivates people in a research environment?

 - Different motivation strategies for the different people you manage

 - Motivating yourself to develop your people management skills

 - Delegating the most appropriate thing to others

 - Managing your own time – managing others workloads

 - The role of planning in managing people

 - Keeping research and researchers on track